 Conveyancing is the practice or procedure of having land transferred from one person to another.
 An instrument of transfer, on the other hand, is a legal document necessary for the transfer of titles and usually involves registered land.
 With any legal process especially with the instrument of transfer, there are peculiarities that may arise resulting in the delay or complete prevention of the land being registered.
 One such peculiarity exists when there is an instance of a one holding covenant.

 Conveyancing is the practice or procedure of having land transferred from one person to another and is considered to be different from an instrument of transfer.
 An instrument of transfer is a legal document necessary for the transfer of titles and usually involves registered land.Attorney at Law with the Law Firm Nunes ,Schoefield Deleon and Co.
 Lecea Ann Smith breaks down the elements of the instrument of Transfer document.

-On today’s edition of You and the Law we look at acknowledgement of service in divorce proceedings in Jamaica.
+On today’s edition of You and the Law Strides, we explore conveyancing.

 On today’s edition of You and the Law, Strides made under centralization of legal services project and Back log of accident files in the Attorney General’s Chambers cleared!